The Trust administers the selection process for these Scholarships, which are awarded by the Saint Andrew’s Society of the State of New York.

 - The scholars will be asked to stay in contact with the Society, so that they may continue to receive information about the Society and Society events, and so that the Society may learn of their progress as they advance through their respective lives.

-Interviews will take place in Edinburgh in the week beginning 24th April 2017 (exact date to be confirmed).
+Interviews will take place in Edinburgh in early May 2019.
 Candidates will be informed whether they have been successful as soon as possible thereafter.

 Download the full particulars.

-For the academic year 2017-2018, the Society may offer Scholarships to the total value of $60,000 to enable Scottish graduates to study for a year in the United States.
-Up to two Scholarships may be offered, to be applied in the first instance to payment of tuition fees.
+For the academic year 2019-2020, the Saint Andrew's Society of New York is offering two Scholarships to enable Scottish graduates to study for a year in the United States.
+Each Scholarship will have a maximum value of $35,000, to be applied in the first instance to payment of tuition fees.

 The Selection Committee has discretion to allow the grant to be applied wholly or mainly towards the cost of travel or accommodation, if they are satisfied that tuition fees will be paid (or waived) by the host university or by another grant-giving body.